 Activist Investor Stock #2: Harley-Davidson (HOG)

 Maker of the iconic motorcycles, Harley-Davidson (HOG) has struggled for years as its targeted customer demographic has aged.
 A turnaround effort led by a new CEO in 2015 precipitated a bloated array of inventory and new products that eroded the brand’s value and the company’s profits.
 While a better strategy that re-polishes Harley’s brand value, led by impressive new CEO Jochen Zeitz (March 2020), is making progress, the planned sale of its LiveWire electric motorcycle business to a SPAC hasn’t been met with wide shareholder support, nor has its management, board structure or operations.

-Activist investor H Partners recently raised its stake in Harley to 8% and has reached an agreement to join the company’s board of directors.
+Earlier this year, activist investor H Partners raised its stake in Harley to 8% and reached an agreement to join the company’s board of directors.
 H Partners is perhaps best known for its campaign against mattress maker Tempur Sealy (TPX) in 2015, which led to strong shareholder gains.
 The turnaround at Harley-Davidson will likely grind forward but should gain a lot more traction with an activist overseeing the drivers.

 Two investment advisories which I oversee focus exclusively on buying shares of out-of-favor stocks: Cabot Turnaround Letter and Cabot Undervalued Stocks Advisor.
 Our current recommendation lists include several companies with ongoing activist investor campaigns helping drive shareholder value.

 To learn their names, a click here will get you started.

 Have you ever bought a stock because activist investors got involved?
 How did it turn out?
 Tell us about your hits and missed in the comments below.

 *This post has been updated from an original version.